 YouTube DVR Mode

-A feature in YouTube Live that allows viewers to rewind, pause, or replay a portion of a live stream while it is still ongoing.
+A feature in YouTube Live allows viewers to rewind, pause, or replay a portion of a live stream while it is ongoing.

 YouTube Stream Delay

 The intentional or platform-imposed delay between the streamer’s broadcast and viewer playback.
-Can range from ultra-low latency (~2 seconds) to normal (~30 seconds).
+It can range from ultra-low latency (~2 seconds) to normal (~30 seconds).

 YouTube Channel Live Tab